petros-d/docs/cloud/secrets-backend.md

 ### Step 3: Test Your Connection

-To test the connection to AWS SSM Parameter Store, call the `get_conn_uri` or `get_variable` method in your DAG and pass it the connection ID or variable ID, respectively, of the secret you uploaded to your Parameter Store server.
+To test the connection to AWS SSM Parameter Store, write a simple DAG which calls the secret.
+For example, you might use the following logic to print a secret Airflow variable to your task logs:

+    ```py
+    from airflow.models import Variable

+    def print_var():
+        my_var = Variable.get("test")
+        print(f'My variable is: {my_var}')
+    ```

 To test your changes run locally, run `astro dev stop` followed by `astro dev start` in your project directory.